Little Drummer Boy Challenge

-The Little Drummer Boy Challenge, styled LDBC, is an informal internet competition in the United States to avoid hearing any version of the song "The Little Drummer Boy" for the duration of the Christmas and holiday season shopping period beginning at 12:01 am on the day after Thanksgiving known as Black Friday, and extending until December 24, Christmas Eve.
-Versions of the game have reportedly been around since as early as the 2000 holiday season, with variations including competitive elements and alternative starting and ending dates.
+The Little Drummer Boy Challenge, styled LDBC, is an informal internet competition in the United States to avoid hearing any version of the song "The Little Drummer Boy" for the duration of the Christmas and holiday season shopping period beginning at 12:01 am on the day after Thanksgiving, and extending until December 24, Christmas Eve.
+The original game was created by a group of friends at a software company in Berkeley, California, in the mid-1990s.
+Variations include competitive elements and alternative starting and ending dates.
 The game has been placed in a genre referred to by one writer as "tests of obliviousness."

 History

-While versions of a game avoiding "The Little Drummer Boy" may have been around since about 1990, Michael Alan Peck launched the LDBC specifically after friends began to play it among themselves.
+A version of the game to avoid "The Little Drummer Boy" during the holidays has been around since the mid-1990s.
+Michael Alan Peck launched the LDBC specifically after friends began to play it among themselves.
 The game's growing appeal, which has been increasing since 2011, has been attributed to a response to the perceived increase in holiday music played in retail spaces.

 Participants have, since 2014, been able to post "elfies" to the official Facebook page showing their horror when they hear the song and lose.
 As of 2018, some 10,000 people have either liked or followed the contest page on Facebook.
-Peck asserts he does not hate the song, but that it is an ideal challenge for holiday song avoidance as "you hear it a lot, but not so much that the game is impossible."
+Peck asserts he does not hate the song (while the originators of the game do), but that it is an ideal challenge for holiday song avoidance as "you hear it a lot, but not so much that the game is impossible."
 Peck also considers it "really weird" that the story is based on the notion that an appropriate gift to a newborn is someone banging on a drum.

 To support players, Peck in 2018 published a list of "toxic media" which has caused others in the past to lose the game.
 Nevertheless, only 28% of players reported winning in 2017.
 The version by Bing Crosby and David Bowie disqualifies the most players, according to statistics Peck has collected.